“An organic substance present in the nucleus of a living cell that stores and transfers information is known as the

 When a monomer of nucleic acid- nucleotide binds with the adjacent nucleotide with a phosphodiester bond it is called a dimer of nucleic acid or dinucleotide.

 Similarly, when three nucleotides join together by the phosphodiester bond it is known as trinucleotides.
-A trinucleotide repeat is present prevalently in the genome and abnormal growth of it causes some serious genetic problems.
+Tones of triplet repeat units are present in our genome; in coding and non-coding regions.
+When it grows abnormally it causes serious genetic problems.
+For example, Huntington’s disease comprises abnormal expansion of CAG triplet nucleotide repeats.

 Dinucleotide repeats are also found in a genome- a type of tandem repeats responsible for hereditary nonpolyposis colon cancer is a dinucleotide repeat.

 NAD (Nicotinamide adenine dinucleotide)- a type of dinucleotide functions as a cofactor in metabolic reactions.
-Two nucleotides adenine and nicotinamide join together by a phosphodiester bond and forms NAD.
+Two nucleotides adenine and nicotinamide join together by a phosphodiester bond and form NAD.

 The polymer of nucleic acid:

-A long chain of nucleotide monomers is called as a polynucleotide chain (a polymer of nucleic acid).
+A long chain of nucleotide monomers is referred to as a polynucleotide chain (a polymer of nucleic acid).

 Poly- “many” + mer- “part”.

 The function of nucleic acid:

-The function of nucleic acid is very clear, it inherited or transfer information from one cell to another cell and hence from one generation to another.
+The key function of nucleic acid is to transfer information, more precisely, genetic information from one to another cell, consequently from one to another generation.

-Our cell is like a computer and a nucleic acid is a storage unit, used to store and transfer information just like the hard disk of our computer.
-Therefore we can say that every single monomer of nucleic acid is a storage unit (just like every byte of computer memory)
+Our cell is like a computer having nucleic acid as a storage unit; utilized for storing and transferring information just like the hard disk of the computer.
+Every single monomer of nucleotide certainly is a storage unit (just like every byte of computer memory).

 Although storing and transferring information is the main function of nucleic acid, replication, transcription, and translation is a way to do this.

-By replication, the DNA (one of the types of nucleic acid) copy the information, thus a DNA replicates or creates the exact same polynucleotide chain and inherited it to daughter cells.
+By replication, the DNA (one of the types of nucleic acid) copies the information, creates exactly the same polynucleotide chain and transmits it to the daughter cell.

 Interestingly, our energy sources Adenosine triphosphate (ATP) and guanosine triphosphate (GTP) are triple monomer units, a life required as an energy source for performing various metabolic activities.
 GTP also has a significant role in G-protein mediated cell signaling.